microchip-pic-avr-examples/pic18f16q40-guitar-tuner/README.md

 <img src="images/guitar-tuner.jpg" alt="MCHP" width="500"/></a>

 ## Frequency Measurement Algorithm
 To measure the frequency of a guitar audio signal, an autocorrelation algorithm was used.
-Autocorrelation is necessary because the harmonics present in a guitar signal can make simpler algorithms such as measuring the zero-crossing of the signal inaccurate.
+Autocorrelation is necessary because the harmonics present in a guitar signal can make simpler algorithms, such as measuring the zero-crossing of the signal, inaccurate.

-Autocorrelation is the correlation of a signal with delayed copy of itself.
+Autocorrelation is the correlation of a signal with a delayed copy of itself.
 Applying autocorrelation on a discrete-time signal with a particular delay value will produce a number that indicates how similar the signal is to itself at that delay.
 The autocorrelation function is performed by multiplying each sample of the original signal with the delayed version of the signal and summing the results.
 The function used for this application is shown below where d represents the time delay, N represents the total number of samples, and n is the index of the original signal.

 <img src="images/autocorrelation_function.jpg" alt="MCHP" width="400"/></a>